-How to Implement Jira Issue Sync For Smooth Collaborations Between Teams
+How to Implement Jira Work Sync For Smooth Collaborations Between Teams

 Jira to Jira sync

-When your organization has multiple Jira instances that need to share information, you have to implement Jira issue sync using native or third-party solutions.
+When your organization has multiple Jira instances that need to share information, you have to implement Jira work (Earlier termed as issues in Jira) sync using native or third-party solutions.

-Syncing Jira issues between projects and instances enables managers and stakeholders to consolidate data for better tracking, smoother workflow orchestration, and accurate analysis.
+Syncing Jira work between projects and instances enables managers and stakeholders to consolidate data for better tracking, smoother workflow orchestration, and accurate analysis.

-But before starting Jira issue synchronization within your company, you need to understand the benefits and challenges of this procedure.
-Continue reading to discover the best practices and solutions for syncing Jira issues.
+But before starting Jira work synchronization within your company, you need to understand the benefits and challenges of this procedure.
+Continue reading to discover the best practices and solutions for syncing Jira work items.

-Jira issue sync involves connecting entities and fields on one issue with the entities on another Jira instance.
+Jira work sync involves connecting entities and fields on one work item with the entities on another Jira instance.
 Supported entities include descriptions, summaries, comments, attachments, assignees, priority, statuses, custom fields, and much more.

 Here is how it works: